Pelican-Elegant/elegant/documentation/content/Supported Plugins/more-categories.md

 Authors: David García Garzón
 ---

-Both tags and categories fullfill the purpose of relating your by a subject or a kind of writting.
+Both tags and categories fulfil the purpose of relating your by a subject or a kind of writing.
 Tags are more open and free and you can attach several of them to a single article.
-Categories are a more closed set, they are used to organize your writtings in classes and you can only attach one category to every single article.
+Categories are a more closed set, they are used to organize your writings in classes and you can only attach one category to every single article.

 Depending on how you organize you website it might have sense for an article to be in more than one category and overcome that later restriction on categories.
-The `more-categories` plugin fullfills this purpose and enables multiple categories.
+The `more-categories` plugin fulfils this purpose and enables multiple categories.

 Besides `more-categories` enables hierarchies of categories.